lynxthecat/cake-autorate/INSTALLATION.md

 [Backup and Restore page on the OpenWrt wiki](https://openwrt.org/docs/guide-user/troubleshooting/backup_restore#customize_and_verify) for details.

-Add the files below to the
+To ensure the CAKE-autorate script and configuration files are preserved, enter the files below to the OpenWrt router's [Configuration tab](https://openwrt.org/docs/guide-user/troubleshooting/backup_restore#back_up)
-[Configuration tab](https://openwrt.org/docs/guide-user/troubleshooting/backup_restore#back_up)
-so they will be saved in backups and preserved across snapshot upgrades.

  ```bash
 /root/cake-autorate
 /etc/init.d/cake-autorate
  ```

-## Multi-Wan Setups
+## Multi-WAN Setups

-- cake-autorate has been designed to run multiple instances simultaneously.
+- CAKE-autorate has been designed to run multiple instances simultaneously.
 - cake-autorate will run one instance per config file present in the _/root/cake-autorate/_ directory in the form: